 4. Responsibility of the Security

-With cyber security, it is usually the device owner’s responsibility to maintain the safety of private personal information.
-You are responsible for the monitoring of your information.
-It is also the device owner’s responsibility to actively maintain cyber security to protect their data from hackers.
+With cyber security, the device owner is responsible of maintaining the security of private personal information.
+You are responsible for the monitoring of your information, with responsibility resting at the device owner to use measures to secure their data from being stolen by hackers.

 5. Who Has the Data?
 Benefits of Each